Kieran-McDonagh/Phys-FE/readme.md

 openssl rand -hex 32
 ```

-1. To get just the development server running, from the backend root, run: `scripts/run_development.sh`
+1. To get just the development server running, from the backend root, run: `bash scripts/run_development.sh`

 ## Running Backend Tests

-To run tests, execute the following command from the backend root: `scripts/run_tests.sh`
+To run tests, execute the following command from the backend root: `bash scripts/run_tests.sh`

 ## Running the App